-- The report uses two key measures of farm profit-operating profit, or crop revenue minus variable production costs, and net returns, or crop revenue minus all costs that include overhead. - Capital expenditures needed to implement PA could raise overhead costs, but should also allow producers to substitute these costs for those used for operating inputs and labor. - GPS-based computer mapping of yield data from harvester-mounted yield monitors and soil maps can be used to determine VRA's of applied inputs. - Soil maps may come from public sources such as USDA's National Agriculture Imagery Program (NAIP), which acquires publicly-available aerial imagery during the growing season, and from USDA's National Cooperative Soil Survey.
-Data from these sources can be supplemented with results from onsite soil sampling and subsequent analyses.
+- Two key measures of farm profit-operating profit, or crop revenue minus variable production costs, and net returns, or crop revenue minus all costs that include overhead-should be considered. - Capital expenditures needed to implement PA could raise overhead costs, but should also allow producers to substitute these costs for those used for operating inputs and labor. - GPS-based computer mapping of yield data from harvester-mounted yield monitors and soil maps can be used to determine VRA's of applied inputs. - Soil maps may come from public sources such as USDA's National Agriculture Imagery Program [NAIP], which acquires publicly-available aerial imagery during the growing season, and from USDA-NRCS's Web Soil Survey.
+Data from these sources can be supplemented with results from onsite soil sampling and subsequent analyses. - Guidance systems are most often used on tractors, but harvesters are also being fitted with these systems.
+Most of today's tractors are guidancesystem ready, but require additional investment for the necessary add-on equipment. - The capital cost of VRT-equipped farm implements is high, and this has resulted in many smaller operations hiring service providers. - Adoption rates for PA technologies on U.S. corn [2021] and soybean [2023] acreage, respectively, are:

-- Guidance systems are most often used on tractors, but harvesters are also being fitted with these systems.
-Most of today's tractors are guidancesystem ready, but require additional investment for the necessary add-on equipment. - The capital cost of VRT-equipped farm implements is high, and this has resulted in many smaller operations hiring service providers. - Adoption rates for PA technologies on US corn farms and corn acreage, respectively, are: Yield monitor 48% and 70% Yield map 25% and 44% Soil GPS map 19% and 31% Guidance system 29% and 54% VRT 19% and 28% - Adoption rates for PA technologies on US soybean farms and soybean acreage, respectively, are:
+Yield monitor 70% and 79%

-Yield monitor 51% and 69%
+Yield map 54% and 48%

-Yield map 21% and 40%
+Soil GPS map 21% and 27%

-Soil GPS map 16% and 28%
+Guidance system 67% and 72%

-Guidance system 34% and 53%
+VRT 37% and 34%

-VRT 26% and 34%
+Drones/UAV use 5% and 6%